wultra/powerauth-cmd-tool/docs/Home.md

     --password "1234"
 ```

-Uses the `prepare` method to activate a PowerAuth Reference client by calling activation endpoint with identity attributes stored in `/tmp/identity.json` file and custom activation attributes stored in `/tmp/custom-attributes.json` file.
+Uses the `create` method to activate a PowerAuth Reference client by calling activation endpoint with identity attributes stored in `/tmp/identity.json` file and custom activation attributes stored in `/tmp/custom-attributes.json` file.
 Reads and stores the client status from the `/tmp/pa_status.json` file.
 Uses master public key and application identifiers stored in the `/tmp/pamk.json` file.
 Stores the knowledge related derived key using a given password `1234`.

 There is a required format of both `identity.json` and `custom-attributes.json` files.
 The `custom-attributes.json` file may be any JSON file representing an object (at least, the file must contain `{}` string).
 The `identity.json` file must be a simple JSON object with identity attributes stored as string key-value, for example: